PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 <img src = "https://puu.sh/yKr7P/72d5c2de60.png">

 Essentially, I have a list of daily goals that I wish to accomplish, and I get points every time I do that task.
-These points get tallied across the week, and if I fail to meet a minimum weekly cutoff (35 points), then my most frugal friend alerts me of my tardiness and I have to venmo him 10 bucks (has happened 4 times, so he very much encourages this activity).
+These points get tallied across the week, and if I fail to meet a minimum weekly cutoff (35 points), then my most frugal friend tells me I'm a lazy POS and I am required to venmo him 10 bucks (has happened 4 times, he very much encourages this activity).
 I also have streaks (Don't Break the Chain technique) to further incentivize maintaining a constant stream of productivity.

 Now that I have been doing this method for the past half a year, I thought I would document the data so far.
 Perhaps I can learn what factors lead me to have the most productive day?